4 min reading time

 What are soft skills?

-Rather than what your employees know in a professional capacity, soft skills focus on who people are, as opposed to what they are.
-Soft skills serve to represent your approach to life and work.
+Soft skills focus on who people are, as opposed to what they are trained in.
+They serve to represent your approach to life and work.
 Simply put, soft skills are interpersonal skills hardwired to an individual’s personality, and they characterize how you interact with other people in the workplace.

-Soft skills are basically the people skills, personality skills, and communication abilities your workforce needs for the long-term success of your organization.
-After all, almost every job requires employees to engage with others, either inside or outside of your organization.
+Essentially, soft skills are the people skills, personality skills, and communication abilities your workforce needs for the long-term success of your organization.
+After all, almost every job requires employees to engage with others, either inside or outside of your organization, making these skills something not to be overlooked.

 Soft skills vs hard skills